 My favourite Malayan dish was a deep fried barbecue chicken - Nasi Lemak.
 Smothered in a delicious combination of spices we ate this at a street stall served by a massive Fijian looking cook.
 The dish includes fried chicken, rice, chopped cucumbers and a few peanuts.
 All skilfully wrapped in a piece of paper which opened out as a plate.

 Based on the TripAdvisor reviews we decided against the KL Hop on Hop off bus and decided to find our own way around.
-With a few lessons (long walks!) along the way we found it quite easy.
+Our use of Google maps was in its infancy.
+But with a few lessons (long walks!) along the way we found places quite easily.

 Next to the Bird Park is a tranquil and large park with a variety of orchids and hibiscus.

 This market features a wide variety of impressive Malaysian craft items.
 Garments made of cashmere and silk in a range of vivid colours.
 Pewter and silver swords.
-Wooden gift boxes.
+Intricately carved wooden gift boxes.